 Signs of alcohol poisoning

-Alcohol poisoning signs and the symptoms of alcohol poisoning include but are not limited to:
+Alcohol poisoning signs and symptoms of alcohol toxicity include but are not limited to:

-If you or someone you know displays any of these signs of alcohol poisoning after heavy drinking, it is vital to pursue medical help immediately.
-Alcohol poisoning can be life-threatening; rapid treatment is essential to avoid severe complications or dying.
+If you or someone you know displays any of these signs of alcohol intoxication after heavy drinking, it is vital to pursue medical help immediately.
+Alcohol poisoning can be life-threatening; rapid treatment is essential to avoid severe complications or death.

 A change in behavior or mental state caused by alcohol drinking or afterward.